The apricot is a delectable, sweet fruit. It is the first fruit tree to bloom in spring and the earliest to harvest in summer.

 - Train upright-growing dwarf apricots with a central leader.

-- Apricots bear fruit both on shoots and stems that grew last year and on clusters or older fruiting spurs.
+- Apricots bear fruit both on shoots and stem that grew last year and on clusters or older fruiting spurs.

 - Thin out old lateral stems and branches and sub-laterals that no longer bear fruit.
 This will give fruit-bearing young branches and spurs plenty of sun and space for growth and fruiting.